Custodial Parent in Divorce

 Divorce Papers > Parent Divorce > Custodial Parent in Divorce

-The parent with whom the child usually resides with and who makes the legal decisions pertaining to the child is termed as the 'custodial parent.'
-It has been observed that in a large number of cases, the mother is the custodial parent.
+It is to be mentioned here that the parent with whom the child usually resides with and who makes the legal decisions pertaining to the child is termed as the 'custodial parent.'
+The custodial parent has to shoulder all the responsibilities of the child, although in most of the cases, the non-custodial parent has to pay a certain amount for child support as specified in the court orders.

 Challenges faced by the Custodial Parent in Divorce

-• The custodial parent is burdened with the sole responsibility of bringing up the children.
-The welfare and security of the children is completely dependent on the decisions made by this parent
+• he custodial parent is burdened with the sole responsibility of bringing up the children.
+The welfare and security of the children is completely dependent on the decisions made by this parent.

 • A full-time job